Ravibio/Scene_Forge/docs/08_Add_LOD_Group.md

 # Limitations

 Won't work with complex objects with **more than 1 level of children**.
-If the function encounters a complex object it will skip it and write a log in the console.
+If the function encounters a complex object it will skip it and display a warning log.

 **Complex object structure example:**